 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

+is a condition that causes you to feel dizzy.
 You may feel that you or everything around you is moving or spinning.
 You may also feel like you are being pulled down or toward your side.
-Symptoms may occur after you change positions, such as when you turn over in bed or move your head or neck.
-You may have nausea or vomiting.
-You may also have trouble with your balance, which may cause you to fall.

-- Blood, pus, or fluid is coming out of your ears.
+- You have blood, pus, or fluid coming out of your ears.

 Treatment for vertigo